SAS Code Optimization and Performance: Best Practices and Use Cases for Developers

 2.2.
 Datasets and Macros

-3. Using Macros for Automation
+3. Use of Macros for Automation

 3.1.
 Create Reusable Macros